CraigLucas-0924/RMF-SSP-POA-M-Demo/README.md

 ## 🔗 Why It Matters

 As a senior cybersecurity student with Security+ certification and hands-on experience in vulnerability management and Azure-based security operations, I am well-prepared to support roles like Product Security Engineer.
-This project aligns directly with real-world expectations at organizations such as Boeing that require strong RMF knowledge, compliance documentation, and system hardening skills.
+This project aligns directly with real-world expectations at organizations that require strong RMF knowledge, compliance documentation, and system hardening skills.